-- Students must be currently registered in credit courses or have previously completed credit courses at Columbia Gorge Community College in order to challenge a course. - Description of the control of the - Students may take the challenge exam for a given course only once. - Students may not challenge a course in which they have previously enrolled and received a letter grade (A, B, C, D, F, P, or NP). - The department may issue a letter grade or "Pass" for successful completion of a challenge. - No more than 25 percent of required degree or certificate credits can be met through course challenge.
+- Students must be currently registered in credit courses or have previously completed credit courses at Columbia Gorge Community College in order to challenge a course. - Challenge credit may not be used to meet the residency requirement or count towards financial aid award status. - Students may take the challenge exam for a given course only once. - Students may not challenge a course in which they have previously enrolled and received a letter grade (A, B, C, D, F, P, or NP). - The department may issue a letter grade or "Pass" for successful completion of a challenge. - No more than 25 percent of required degree or certificate credits can be met through course challenge.